4th Panzer Division: Invasion of the Soviet Union

 The division was moved to East Prussia and then to the area of Brześć Litewski in occupied Poland, where it was assigned to the XXIV Panzer Corps under Geyr von Schweppenburg.
 On 22 June 1941, it took part in the opening stages of Operation Barbarossa, the German invasion of the Soviet Union.
-During the first day, the division managed to drive a wedge into the Soviet positions and reached Kobryń some 65 kilometres behind the lines.
+During the first day, the division managed to drive a wedge into the Soviet positions and reached Kobryń some 65 kilometers behind the lines.
 The division then spearheaded one of the pincer moves to surround and destroy a large Soviet force in the battle of Minsk, where the German army took approximately 300,000 prisoners.
 After the battle of Gomel it reached Kiev, where it fought against another pocket of resistance.

 In September 1941, the division was attached to Army Group Centre, which was preparing to take part in the battle of Moscow.
 The assault started on 30 September 1941, the division captured Orel in early October but was ambushed on the road to Mtsensk by 1st Guards Rifle Corps on the 6th of that month.
-Attempts by the outclassed Panzers to maneuver round the Soviet flanks were defeated with heavy loss as the Soviet T-34s savaged the underarmored Mark IV tanks, reducing much of the divisional armor to burned out, smoking wreckage by end of day.
+Attempts by the outclassed Panzers to maneuver round the Soviet flanks were defeated with heavy loss as the Soviet T-34s savaged the under-armored Mark IV tanks, reducing much of the divisional armor to burned out, smoking wreckage by end of day.
 The advance resumed with growing loss and in late October Heinz Guderian concentrated most of the 2nd Panzer groups' remaining tanks into a single brigade under the 4th Panzer division, the spearhead of the XXIV Panzer Corps.
 By mid-November it was down to 50 tanks but still ground on reaching Tula, as the southern arm of a pincer which tried to surround the Soviet capital.
-The Germans formations were paralysed when the autumn rains set in, turning the only road to Tula into a stretch of mud.
+The Germans formations were paralyzed when the fall rains set in, turning the only road to Tula into a stretch of mud.
 Bogged down German tanks were attacked by Soviet aircraft.
 With the onset of frost in early November, the Germans could use the roads again, but faced the problem of not being equipped for winter warfare.
-Warm clothing and white camouflage suits were lacking, and tanks and other vehicles were immobilised as temperatures dropped below freezing.
+Warm clothing and white camouflage suits were lacking, and tanks and other vehicles were immobilized as temperatures dropped below freezing.